iBibek/csci6655/readme.md

 AEO is detined as an application domain ontolog within the Linux Foundation Cyber Domain OntoloR project and conformant with the Unitied cyber Ontology ecosystem.

 ## Status ##
 The current version of AEO is 0.0.4.
-We will be working
+This is an initial draft and not complete.
+We will be making changes in future by adding new concepts and depreciating the current concepts based on the community suggestions.
+If you would like to contribute we highly encourage you to join our community.
+You can get more details [here](https://aeontology.sail-lab.org/)